Flashing

 To install the default keymap:

-1. You may need to install and follow after resetting the board.
+1. You may need to install Atmel Flip drivers and follow this guide after resetting the board.

 1. Right-click on the RAW button and and "Save link as..."